learn-co-students/nyc-web-102620/04-many-to-many/README.md

 - Implement single source of truth
     - `@@all == []`
-    - Passenger.all method
+    - Driver.all method

 __3. Create Ride Class__

 - Implement single source of truth
     - `@@all == []`
-    - Passenger.all method
+    - Ride.all method
 - Ride >- Passenger
     - Therefore, Ride needs to have a reference to the Passenger it belongs to
     - We can do this by passing in a Passenger instance to `initialize` when we create a new instance of Ride